 A more secure design decision may have led to the implementation of this parsing logic executing on separate, isolated servers, or maybe even ephemeral cloud environments.

 The OWASP Insecure Design page includes a few more example attack scenarios.
-It’s important to note none of the examples are similar to each other and the recommended prevention techniques are different for each one.
+It’s important to note none of the examples are similar to each other, and the recommended prevention techniques are different for each one.
 This is because we can design our systems in many different ways, using many different technologies.
-Each of these designs have their own risks.
+Each of these designs has its own risks.